 This module provides several classes implementing caches using different cache algorithms.
-All these classes derive from class Cache, which in turn derives from collections.MutableMapping, and provide maxsize and currsize properties to retrieve the maximum and current size of the cache.
-When a cache is full, setitem() calls popitem() repeatedly until there is enough room for the item to be added.
+All these classes derive from class Cache, which in turn derives from collections.
+MutableMapping, and provide maxsize and currsize properties to retrieve the maximum and current size of the cache.
+When a cache is full, Cache. setitem() calls self.popitem() repeatedly until there is enough room for the item to be added.